UC-Davis-molecular-computing/gpac/README.md

 ## Overview
 This is a Python package for simulating General-Purpose Analog Computers as defined and studied by Claude Shannon.
 It's primarily a front-end to [scipy](https://scipy.org/) and [sympy](https://www.sympy.org/) making it easier to specify systems of ODEs, numerically integrate them, and plot their solutions.

+This is ostensibly what [pyodesys](https://github.com/bjodah/pyodesys) does as well, and that package is much more powerful and configurable than gpac.
+The purpose of this package is primarily to be simpler to use for common cases of ODEs, at the cost of being less expressive.

 **Note:** Some of the relative links below are intended to be used only on the GitHub page for this project: https://github.com/UC-Davis-molecular-computing/gpac#readme  They will not work if you are reading this document on PyPI, for example.

 ## API